kelvinkamau/TicTacToe/readme.md

 #### I'm calling on contributors to improve the game in a few ways:

 * Allow the human to choose whether to play as X or O
+* Add an optional signup/login with FirebaseAuth & a leaderboard where various players can get ranked.
+* Add SSL to secure with HTTPS
 * Make the computer (playing as O) intelligent.
 At the moment the computer randomly chooses a square to play, not trying to get a win.
 * Add a score counter & win animation
 * Have the computer make funny remarks with each play / win 🌲 🍹